Flodaigh

 Flodaigh is a tidal island lying to the north of Benbecula and south of Grimsay in the Outer Hebrides, Scotland.
 It is connected to Benbecula by a causeway.

-The island is 145 hectares and in 2001 had a population of 11 and 7 in 2011.
+The island is 145 hectares in extent and in 2001 had a population of 11, seven in 2011, and four in 2022.
 The census refers to the island by its anglicised name of "Flodda".